Canadian Group of Painters

 The Canadian Group of Painters (CGP) was a collective of 28 painters from across Canada who came together as a group in 1933.
+Its Archives is in Queen's University, Kingston.

 Formation

-The Canadian Group of Painters succeeded the disbanded Group of Seven, whose paintings of the Canadian wilderness had been a strong influence on Canadian art.
+The Canadian Group of Painters succeeded the disbanded Group of Seven, whose modernist paintings of the Canadian north land had been a strong influence on Canadian art.
 In the early 1930s, the Group of Seven's prominence had caused controversy as many believed that the National Gallery of Canada exhibited favouritism for their work and they were the only Canadian artists to receive global recognition.
 Concern over the Gallery's potential bias and exclusion of modern artists led to the formation of the Canadian Group of Painters in February 1933.

 The group was made up of 28 different English-speaking painters from across Canada with Lawren Harris as their inaugural president.
 Several of the other Group of Seven painters were also included in the new group including A. J. Casson, Arthur Lismer, A. Y. Jackson, F.H.
 Varley and Franklin Carmichael.

 Although the group never created a manifesto, they lived and worked with two objectives: to foster closer cooperation between Canadian artists and to encourage and cultivate Canadian artistic expression.